tomjoht/learnapidoc/_docs/the_writing_process/docapis_information_gathering.md

 The PM is sometimes easier to speak with because PMs aren't as steeped in the technology as the engineers, and so you might find this interview more comfortable.
 However, while the PM is your friend, the PM often has an agenda: to present the product in an extremely positive light, reflecting the successes of the product team (led by the PM).
 The PM will squirm against listing any warts, limitations, and issues with the product.
 PMs generally dislike transparency.

-Whereas the engineers might note some important issues/limitations, the PM might want you to spin these issues in a positive light.
-Or the PM might try to persuade you that the omission of limitations is an inverted way of addressing them.
+Whereas the engineers might note some important issues/limitations, the PM might want you to spin these issues in a positive way.
+Or the PM might try to persuade you that the omission of limitations is an indirect way of addressing them.
 For example, the PM might say, _We don't need to say that you can't do [X] with the feature; we just don't mention [X] at all.
 So by not saying it, we don't have to note this limitation about our product._

 While this might be reasonable in many situations, if X is a feature most users will want or expect to do, the documentation should mention it.
 Tech writers are supposed to be _user_ champions, not product champions.
+For example, in our coffee API scenario, suppose the coffee API works only for coffee produced in the U.S., not coffee imported from Columbia, Guatemala, or elsewhere.
+It would be a pretty big gap not to mention this limitation explicitly in the documentation.

-For more on this topic, see ([Transparency in documentation: dealing with limits about what you can and cannot say](/2017/07/13/transparency-in-documentation/).)
+For more on the topic of transparency, see ([Transparency in documentation: dealing with limits about what you can and cannot say](/2017/07/13/transparency-in-documentation/).)

 Keep the PM in the loop of the doc review even if they have little input on the technical aspects of the product.
 The PM is aware of all the stakeholders that you might not know about, and they can easily pull people into conversations to answer questions.
 For example, the PM likely connects the dots up the executive chain and can include others in the doc review several levels above you, or across teams that you didn't even know existed.
 The PM can be your connection point to all the other teams and interested parties related to the feature.